 The Keychron K2 HE and the Keychron K2 (Version 2) are wireless models with the same compact 75% layout, but the K2 HE has significantly better raw gaming performance and uses Hall effect switches that allow you to customize the actuation distance of individual keys.
 Comparatively, the K2 (Version 2) is a much more straightforward model with mechanical switches.
 It isn't designed for competitive gaming and is much better suited for productivity and everyday desktop use.

-The Keychron K2 HE has a compact (75%) layout.
-It lacks a Numpad and several keys from the navigation cluster but takes up considerably less space on your desk than a conventional full-size keyboard.
+The Keychron K2 HE keyboard has a compact (75%) layout.
+It lacks a Numpad and several keys from the navigation cluster, but it takes up considerably less space on your desk than a conventional full-size keyboard.
+It also has a somewhat unusual function row layout, with a non-staggered arrangement and no cluster spacing from the top alphanumeric row compared to a standard 75% layout.

 Note that the Special Edition case has wooden side panels.
-Keychron sells extra wooden side panels with optional laser engraving but indicates these panels are only compatible with the Special Edition configuration.
+Keychron sells extra wooden side panels with optional laser engraving, but indicates these panels are only compatible with the Special Edition configuration.
 For more details, see the Differences Between Variants section.

 The keycaps are made of PBT plastic with a pleasant textured finish.
 Both the switches and stabilizers are evenly pre-lubed from the factory, and the stabilizers include what Keychron calls reinforced sidewalls around their stems.
 While Keychron's advertising claims for these new stabilizer mounts may be a bit exaggerated, they feel quite consistent, and we didn't experience any stabilizer rattle on the unit we tested, which is noteworthy as that's usually an issue we encounter on Keychron models.

-This keyboard has a standard, high-profile design.
+These keyboards have a standard, high-profile design.
 There are flip-out feet on the bottom that offer two additional incline settings.

-This keyboard has a hot-swappable PCB.
+These keyboards have a hot-swappable PCB.
 However, Keychron indicates on their product page that this board is only compatible with other Gateron Double-Rail Magnetic Switches available from Keychron's website, which is limiting compared to similar keyboards from other manufacturers.

 The switches are installed north-facing out of the box.
 Due to this north-facing orientation, there is always a small possibility of interference with some aftermarket sets of Cherry MX profile keycaps.

-The Standard Version of this keyboard that we tested has Cherry profile keycaps which don't have any interference issues, and we expect the likelihood of issues with other Cherry profile sets to be low.
+The Standard Version of this keyboard that we tested has Cherry profile keycaps, which don't have any interference issues, and we expect the likelihood of issues with other Cherry profile sets to be low.
 There should be no reason to install the switches in a south-facing orientation.

 The backlighting is generally clear, and the legends are easy to read with relatively minor obstructions.
 Just note that the secondary legends on the function row are noticeably dimmer since they're on the bottom edge of the keycaps, further from the LED emitter.
 The backlighting also has a slightly blueish tint when set to white only.